bluesxman/clojure4j/README.md

 ### Why should I care?
-Java developers basically have two choices:  mutable collections (e.g. java.util) and write-once-read-many immutable collections (e.g. Google’s Guava).
+Java developers basically have two choices:  mutable collections (e.g. java.util) and write-once-read-many immutable collections (e.g. Googleï¿½s Guava).
 However, this API attempts to provide a third choice by bringing persistent data structures to Java.
 This provides the safety and simplicity of immutable collections but with the ability to create new versions of those collections with elements added or removed without doing full copies of the original.

-### What are “persistent data structures”?
+### What are ï¿½persistent data structuresï¿½?
 Persistent data

-### Is this API redundant given Java 8’s functional features (e.g. java.util.streams)?
+### Is this API redundant given Java 8ï¿½s functional features (e.g. java.util.streams)?
 A big piece that is missing from Java 8 is persistent data structures.
 This API hopes to fill in that gap.